emrahcom/emrah-buster-templates/README.md

 - defaultLanguage

 ### VideoBridge NAT config
-You need to update the videobridge NAT config if your host IP changed or the recording property don't run properly.
+You need to update the videobridge NAT config if your host IP changed.

 `/etc/jitsi/videobridge/sip-communicator.properties` on `eb-jitsi` container